Next Friday: Soundtrack

 The film's soundtrack, which featured appearances from Aaliyah, Eminem, Bone Thugs-n-Harmony, Ice Cube, N.W.A., Snoop Dogg, Wu-Tang Clan, and Wyclef Jean, peaked at number five on the R&B/Hip-Hop chart, and number nineteen on the Billboard 200 in 2000.

 Release

-In the United States, the film was released on Wednesday, January 12, 2000.
+In the United States, the film was released on January 12, 2000.

 Home video

-Next Friday was released on VHS and DVD format in June 6, 2000.
+Next Friday was released on VHS and DVD format on June 6, 2000.
 The single disc DVD contains a theatrical trailer, music videos, a "making of..." featurette, behind the scenes footage, and an alternate ending as well as cast and crew information.

 Reception

 Box office

 Next Friday debuted at number one at the US box office and grossed $16.9 million in its opening four-day weekend in 1,103 theaters, averaging $17,450 per theater.
 The film went on to gross $57.3 million in the United States and Canada and $2.5 million at the international box office, for a total of $59.8 million worldwide.
 The film is the most successful in the franchise.